-When it’s the dead of winter and not a flower can be found, why not grow some indoors to make it feel like Summer again.
+When it’s the dead of winter and not a flower can be found, why not grow some flowers indoors to make it feel like Summer again.
 Forcing bulbs indoors gives your house that burst of color you need to make it through the long, cold, and grey Winter.
 Paperwhites (Narcissus) and Amaryllis flowers are super easy to grow indoors.
+These beautiful flowers are also the perfect decor to brighten up your house for the holidays.

 Most bulb-type flowers are easy to plant.
 All you need is a pot, some dirt, and the bulbs.
 You can put them in just about any pot and even crowd the bulbs in to fit or space them out and use a decorative pot.
 Make sure the container you use has drainage holes in the bottom.
 If you don’t have a pot with holes in the bottom you can also just fill a container with rocks or decorative stones with no dirt and fill your container with water.